-Name Indicator Target 2009-10 2010-11 2011-12 Community satisfaction rating for City of Melbourne owned recreational facilities % 75 78 76 Community satisfaction rating for health and human services % 70 68 71 Community satisfaction with the overall performance of enforcement of bylaws % 63 63 63 Community satisfaction for City of Melbourne on leading debate and taking action on crime and violence and antisocial behaviour in the municipality % 85 54 59 Community satisfaction rating for overall performance of waste management % 71 70 71 Community satisfaction rating for overall appearance of public areas % 72 70 73 Participation rates at key events, festivals and programs conducted by the City of Melbourne # 750,000 670,000 750,000 1,601,280 Number of sporting groups using City of Melbourne parks # 75 8 83 99 Percentage of visitors who feel safe in the central city % 90 Survey held every 3 years Survey held every 3 years 89 Annual reduction in the number of people experiencing chronic homelessness as measured by Street Count results, compared to previous years # 70 75 101 105
+Name Indicator Target 2009-10 2010-11 2011-12 Community satisfaction rating for City of Melbourne-owned recreational facilities % 75 78 76 W. Community satisfaction rating for health and human services % 70 68 71 W. Community satisfaction with the overall performance of enforcement of bylaws % 63 63 63 w.
+Community satisfaction for City of Melbourne on leading debate and taking action on crime and violence and antisocial behaviour in the municipality % 85 54 59 M.S.
+Community satisfaction rating for overall performance of waste management % 71 70 71 Community satisfaction rating for overall appearance of public areas % 72 70 73 W. Participation rates at key events, festivals and programs conducted by the City of Melbourne # 750,000 670,000 750,000 1,601,280 Number of sporting groups using City of Melbourne parks # 75 8 83 99 Percentage of visitors who feel safe in the central city % 90 Survey held every 3 years Survey held every 3 years 89 The number of people experiencing chronic homelessness as measured by Street Count results # 70 75 101 105

-In response to feedback from local council, Local Government Victoria introduced methodological and content changes to the Community Satisfaction Survey in 2011-12.
-Methodological improvements to the Community Satisfaction Survey in 2011-12 included increasing the sample size from the previous minimum of 350 respondents per municipality up to 400 respondents and ensuring that the sample reflects the demographic composition of a municipality.
-The survey also allows for respondents to be 'residents over 18 years of age' instead of restricting respondents to 'head of household'.
+In response to feedback from local councils, Local Government Victoria introduced methodological and content changes to the Community Satisfaction Survey in 2011-12.
+These included increasing the sample size from the previous minimum of 350 respondents per municipality up to 400 respondents and ensuring the sample reflects the demographic composition of a municipality.
+The survey also allows respondents to be 'residents over 18 years of age' instead of restricting respondents to 'head of household'.
 For these reasons, direct comparison with previous Community Satisfaction Survey results is not possible.

-$^{^{}}$ The City of Melbourne adopted new crowd attendance technology in 2011-12 which has resulted in more reliable evidence based calculations of event attendees.
+^{} The City of Melbourne adopted new crowd attendance technology in 2011-12, which has resulted in more reliable evidence-based calculations of event attendees.